Safety first - always

 High voltage wires and equipment are a constant danger for cooperative line workers, but they can also pose a danger to members.
 That is why electric cooperatives are proud to be at the forefront of electrical safety equipment development, as well as electrical safety education.

 In addition to safety training for employees, your cooperative is continuously raising awareness of electrical safety in our communities.
 You may hear how to stay safe around overhead lines while listening to your favorite radio station in your car or streaming it on your phone.

 You may read how to keep your children from deadly shocks around boat docks from an ad in your local paper, cooperative newsletter or statewide publication.

 You could find out how important it is to call before you dig from digital ads through our website or social media.

 You might see a live demonstration and find out you should stay in your car if you have an accident involving power lines.

 We are also a member of the national Safe Electricity program, that gives us access to a wealth of information and resources to further educate you.

-Find more useful information about how to stay safe around electricity from our other safety pages:
+Find more critical information about how to stay safe around electricity: